Logical reasoning: Deductive reasoning

 The rules governing deductive reasoning are often expressed formally as logical systems for assessing the correctness of deductive arguments.
 Aristotelian logic is one of the earliest systems and was treated as the canon of logic in the Western world for over two thousand years.
 It is based on syllogisms, like concluding that "Socrates is a mortal" from the premises "Socrates is a man" and "all men are mortal".
 The currently dominant system is known as classical logic and covers many additional forms of inferences besides syllogisms.
-So-called extended logics are based on classical logic and introduce additional rules of inference for specific domains, for example, to express possibility and necessity in modal logic or to express temporal relations in temporal logic.
-Classical logic and its extensions rest on a set of fundamental logical intuitions accepted by most logicians, like the law of excluded middle, the double negation elimination, the principle of explosion, and the bivalence of truth.
-So-called deviant logics reject some of these fundamental intuitions and propose alternative rules governing the validity of arguments.
+So-called extended logics are based on classical logic and introduce additional rules of inference for specific domains.
+For example, modal logic can be used to reason about what is possible and what is necessary.
+Temporal logic can be used to draw inferences about what happened before, during, and after an event.
+Classical logic and its extensions rest on a set of basic logical intuitions accepted by most logicians.
+They include the law of excluded middle, the double negation elimination, the principle of explosion, and the bivalence of truth.
+So-called deviant logics reject some of these basic intuitions and propose alternative rules governing the validity of arguments.
 For example, intuitionistic logics reject the law of excluded middle and the double negation elimination while paraconsistent logics reject the principle of explosion.

 Deductive reasoning plays a central role in formal logic and mathematics.
 In mathematics, it is used to prove mathematical theorems based on a set of premises, usually called axioms.
 For example, Peano arithmetic is based on a small set of axioms from which all essential properties of natural numbers can be inferred using deductive reasoning.